Nuclear Regulatory Commission.

-Withdrawal Of Regulatory Guide 8.5, ``Criticality And Other Interior Evacuation Signals.''
+Withdrawal of Regulatory Guide 8.5, “Criticality and Other Interior Evacuation Signals.”Start Further Info

 The U.S. Nuclear Regulatory Commission (NRC) is withdrawing Regulatory Guide 8.5, “Criticality and Other Interior Evacuation Signals,” Revision 1, issued March 1981.
 Regulatory Guide 8.5 endorses the American National Standards Institute/American Nuclear Society (ANSI/ANS) Standard N2.3-1979 “Immediate Evacuation Signal for Use in Industrial Installations,” published September 13, 1979.

 In 1986, the ANS Standards Subcommittee combined ANSI/ANS-N2.3-1979 with ANSI/ANS-8.3-1986, “Criticality Accident Alarm System” and withdrew ANSI/ANS-N2.3-1979.
 In December 2010 the NRC issued Revision 2 of Regulatory Guide 3.71, “Nuclear Criticality Safety Standards for Fuels and Material Facilities” which endorses multiple ANSI/ANS standards including ANSI/ANS-8.3-1997, (Reaffirmed in 2003).

 The combining of ANSI/ANS-N2.3 and ANSI/ANS-8.3 by the ANS and the endorsement of ANSI/ANS-8.3 by the NRC in Revision 2 of Regulatory Guide 3.71 has made Regulatory Guide 8.5 unnecessary.
 Consequently, the NRC is withdrawing it and recommends using the guidance in ANSI/ANS-8.3-1997 as endorsed with exceptions by Revision 2 of Regulatory Guide 3.71 instead.